niaid/dsb/cran-comments.md

-### Submission May 26 2022
+### Submission March 10 2023

-This is a resubmission

-── R CMD check results ─ dsb 1.0.2 ─
+R CMD check results ───── dsb 1.0.3 ────
-Duration: 1m 12.6s
+Duration: 1m 15.3s

-0 errors ✔ | 0 warnings ✔ | 0 notes ✔
+0 errors ✓ | 0 warnings ✓ | 0 notes ✓

-Fix bug to enable return of technical stats if `denoise = TRUE` and `use.isotype.control = FALSE`
-Updated license to CC0 and specified with alternative license based on instructions from CRAN team
+devtools::check_win_release()
+* DONE
+Status: OK

+- Fix issue related to a package startup message only on linux distributions; this was not previously a problem.
+I was contacted by the CRAN team.
+The startup message is not at all required for functionality; it is now deleted.

+original message
+*It looks like this package (or a package it requires) has a startup message which cannot be suppressed: see ?packageStartupMessage.*